In Balance Energy

 Ensuring that cables, solar inverters and isolators are of a sufficient size to handle a solar PV arrays kWp output will ensure that these components will not overheat, get damaged or be a cause of power losses.

 The actual output of a PV array is dependent on the light available to it.
-In the UK under normal operating conditions a PV array will rarely if ever reach it's kWp potential; for example a 2kWp system will not run at 2kWp all of the time, instead PV array outputs fluctuate second by second based on the changing light conditions.
+In the UK under normal operating conditions a PV array will rarely if ever reach it's kWp potential; for example a 2kWp system will rarely (if ever) achieve a constant 2kWp, instead PV array outputs fluctuate second by second based on the constantly changing light conditions.

 Top of page